 6. Syntax, punctuation and tone of voice

-A sophisticated sentence structures make the world of difference to your argument.
+A sophisticated sentence structure makes the world of difference to your argument.
 Make your essay easy for readers to understand by using a variety of sentence structures, long and short, and be precise so that your sentences don’t become too long or difficult to read.
 Poor grammar makes an essay harder to read.

 Study in the UK